anymail/django-anymail/docs/esps/amazon_ses.rst

 .. rubric:: AMAZON_SES_CLIENT_PARAMS

 Optional.
-Additional `client parameters`_ Anymail should use to create the boto3 session client.
+Additional `client parameters`_ Anymail should be used to create the boto3 session client.
 Example:

   .. code-block:: python